karlmacas29/Flutter-with-Supabase/README.md

 # Flutter with Supabase SQL
-- Description
-A Flutter with Auth and CRUD using Supabase SQL.
+- A Flutter with Auth and CRUD using Supabase SQL.
 Example app is SimpleNoteApp